vanHeemstraSystems/exo-chat-headstart/README.md

 Based on "Exo Chat" at https://docs.exoplatform.org/en/6.2/Chat.html

+See also "Codenvy Contribution Factory with eXo Chat" at https://www.youtube.com/watch?v=QCjuoBQvPnk

 eXo Chat is an instant messaging application that allows users to sync up and take action quickly.
 Tightly integrated since eXo Platform 4, eXo Chat empowers the real-time collaboration among teams and individuals.

 Here is summary of what eXo Chat brings: